Andrik27001/Building-a-CSSLinter-Capstone/README.md

 - Open it into your text editor
 - Add your file to the root directory and rename it "style.css"
 - Open your ruby terminal and run "Bundle install" to install the gem "Colorize" and avoid errors
-- Finally, run "bin/main" and check for possible errors!
+- Finally, run "ruby bin/main" and check for possible errors!

 ## This custom CSSLinter checks for the following errors: